featbit/featbit/pull_request_template.md

 <!--
 # Instructions

-1. Pick a meaningful title for your pull request.
-(Use sentence case.
+1. Pick a meaningful and result oriented title for your pull request.
+(Use sentence case, don't include any the words indicating the way you achived this result, we just want the result.
 Keep it short < 70 characters)
   - Prefix the title with an emoji to categorize what is being done.
 (Copy-paste the emoji from the list below.)
   - Assign the appropriate label(s) to the pull request.
 (Use one of the labels from the list below.)